From the Luberon to the Gorges du Verdon

 Verdon Gorge, the Blanc-Martel trail

 Sentier Blanc-Martel is the most prestigious trail among all those running through the Verdon Gorge and one of France’s most popular ones.
-That’s probably because it descends from the rim of the canyon 300 meters (1,000 feet) down the deepest gorge.
-Hikers are offered the chance to explore the bed of the river for more than 5 hours.
+That’s probably because it descends from the rim of the canyon 300 meters (1,000 feet) down the deepest section of the gorge.
+And hikers are offered the chance to explore the bed of the river for more than 5 hours.

 The Blanc-Martel trail is a must for someone walking in Provence !